sharedexperiencesapp/sharedexpences/README.md

 # SharedExperiences - Split Bills Like a Pro! 💰

-*The expense sharing app that makes you the bill splitter with your friends, family, and travel companions.*
+*The expense sharing app that makes you the bill splitter among your friends, family, and travel companions.*

 ---